Vyral/jeff-wheatley/_posts/2020-09-29-is-the-upcoming-election-going-to-affect-our-local-market.md

 **1\.
 Inventory**.
 The great news is that we currently have the lowest inventory that we’ve had in the past decade.
 As a home seller, that means you have a lot less competition going into the uncertainty of the election period.

 **2\.
 Demand**.
-The great news is that demand in our market is increasing, both from those who are working from home and needing a bigger house and those wanting to get out of the urban market to the more suburban market of D.C.
+Thankfully, demand in our market is increasing both from those who are working from home and needing a bigger house and those wanting to get out of the urban market to the more suburban market of D.C.
 People are no longer content with condos.

 **3\.
 Interest rates**.
 What’s going on with rates right now?
 They’re super low.
 We just had someone close at 2.5% this week.
 We anticipate them remaining low through the election and potentially after that.
 This creates good affordability for the buyers who are coming into our suburban Maryland marketplace.